madesina2025/triplens-countries-explorer/README.md

 ## Solution Summary

-TripLens addresses this problem by implementing a **lake → warehouse → analytics** architecture that:
+TripLens addresses this problem by implementing a data ingestion (python) → data lake (MINIO - S3 compliance) → warehouse → analytics architecture that:

 - Extracts and standardises public API data using Python
-- Persists raw data in a cloud-based data lake
+- Persists raw data in a cloud-based data lake (MINIO)
 - Loads and transforms data in Snowflake using dbt
-- Exposes clean, analytics-ready datasets for BI tools such as Power BI
+- Exposes clean, analytics ready datasets for BI tools such as Power BI

-The solution is containerised, orchestrated with Airflow, and designed for extensibility.
+The solution is containerised with docker, orchestrated with Airflow, and designed for extensibility.

 ---